 - if you're made to work in poor conditions

 If you’ve been treated unfairly or not given any work, you might be able to make a claim to an employment tribunal.
 You should talk to an adviser first.
 If you want to make a tribunal claim, you must do so within 3 months less one day from when the thing you're complaining about first happened.

 If you're a worker and you're not given any more work

 You're not generally guaranteed work from an agency.
 If your agency has stopped giving you work and you want to take action, you also need to check if you have a right to be found work.
 For example, some contracts guarantee a set number of hours' work a year or a month.

 If you're an employee and you're not given any more work

-If you’ve been unfairly dismissed, you might be able to take a claim to an employment tribunal.
+If you think you’ve been unfairly dismissed, you might be able to make a claim to an employment tribunal.